 You must use the Finder to drag Curio from Downloads to Applications, as only the Finder can clear the macOS Gatekeeper check.
+You can't use another utility to move the application (or move the .zip file into Applications then unzip) as macOS wants to see you drag the application into Applications to ensure a user-initiated install.
 Otherwise, macOS will launch Curio from a randomized, read-only location created on-the-fly, which will prevent Curio from being able to update itself if updates are available.